 GeneCards Summary for DAZ1 Gene

 DAZ1 (Deleted In Azoospermia 1) is a Protein Coding gene.
-Diseases associated with DAZ1 include azoospermia and male infertility.
+Diseases associated with DAZ1 include Azoospermia and Spermatogenic Failure, Y-Linked, 2.
 Among its related pathways are Translational Control.
-GO annotations related to this gene include nucleic acid binding and nucleotide binding.
-An important paralog of this gene is DAZL.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and nucleotide binding.
+An important paralog of this gene is DAZ3.

 UniProtKB/Swiss-Prot for DAZ1 Gene

 RNA-binding protein that plays an essential role in spermatogenesis.
 May act by binding to the 3-UTR of mRNAs and regulating their translation.
 Promotes germ-cell progression to meiosis and formation of haploid germ cells.